 Check Your Credit Score

+You may have done this when you used a rent affordability calculator for your first place, but if not.
 This is a step that many people over look.
 When you first start to save your down payment you will want to check your credit score for any issues.
 Having a perfect credit score isn’t necessary for buying your first home.
 But a negative credit score can have a very damaging effect on your finances and the mortgage rate you will get.

 Luckily by checking this right away you can begin to repair any credit issues and start to reshape your credit.
 Time is on your side while you are saving for your first home so make sure you are taking advantage of it.

 Find Out How Much Home You Can Afford

 This is another step that many people over look.
 You are going to need to know how much house you can safely afford.
 Our mortgage affordability calculator will help you figure this out and give you a better idea of how much money you will be able to borrow.
 More importantly this calculator uses a different method than the bank and lets you evaluate the numbers so you know how much you feel you can safely afford.

 After you figure out how much you can afford it will be a good idea to see if there are any places you can save money.
 The bank will need to know your financial situation (they don’t just hand out money, we tried…) and it’s a good idea for you to know it as well.
 We suggest going over your finances to see if there are any places you can cut or if there are any debts you may want to pay off or consolidate before you apply for a mortgage.

 Please make sure you know what you can safely afford.
 No house is worth becoming house poor for.

 This is another step that many people over look.
 Many places offer first time home buyer benefits or home buyer plans.
 You can use these to your advantage as long as you meet the criteria.
 It’s important that you do some checking to see what is available in your area.
 For example, Canada has a First Time Home Buyer Incentive.
 Do some checking for other first time home buyer incentives.